 Instruction Communication Model is to affirm that it is possible to

 communicate subject matter to a measurable standard, no excuses no

-reasons, and, without sounding like a Drill Sergeant.
+reasons, and, without being abusive or sounding like a Drill Sergeant.

 It is possible to combine what you've learned

 with what works in the military.
 I've done it and so can you.

 classes, at least those taught to service personnel below senior